SohZHong/thegraph-examples/counter-template/README.md

 The subgraph focuses on monitoring instances of the `Counter` contract created by a single `CounterFactory` contract.
 Each `Counter` instance can emit events that are automatically tracked through the dynamic template system.

+The example output can be seen here [The Graph Playground](https://api.studio.thegraph.com/query/90479/base-net/v0.0.3)

 ---

 ## Features